supabase-community/supabase-by-example/oauth-flow/nextjs/README.md

-# Magic Link and OTP flow
+# OAuth Sign-in flow

-This is a NextJS/Supabase project showing how to do magic link and otp login.
+This is a NextJS/Supabase project showing how to do OAuth sign-in.

 This project makes use of: